 How to parse repeating text blocks?

 Our 'Repeating Text Block' filter lets you parse tabular data which is spread over several lines.
 The filter provides several options on how to recognise such repeating blocks.
-Individual text blocks can be recognised either
+Individual text blocks can be recognized either

 - by defining how many lines one text block has